 Nasim is one of 46 people – 28 children and 18 adults – benefiting from this computer class.
-The newly built room was donated by a local elder, but what makes such initiatives possible here in Bamiyan province, where there is no power grid, is the use of micro hydroelectric power plants.
+The freshly built room was donated by a local elder, but what makes such initiatives possible here in Bamyan province, where there is no power grid, is the use of micro hydroelectric power plants.

 Afghanistan has one of the lowest per capita rates of electricity consumption in the world.
-While imported electricity has increased and provides more than half of the country’s power, it does not reach Bamiyan province.
+But though imported electricity has increased and provides more than half of the country’s power, it does not reach Bamyan province.

-As a result, UNDP has funded the construction of 18 micro hydroelectric power plants in Bamiyan province, with a budget of US$997,000 generously provided in by the European Union as well as the Governments of Denmark, Japan, The Netherlands and Norway.
+As a result, UNDP has funded the construction of 18 micro hydroelectic power plants in Bamyan province, with a budget of US $997,000 generously provided in part by the Governments of Denmark, Japan, The Netherlands and Norway and the European Union.

 These plants are not only bringing tangible improvements to the lives of the people who now depend on them for access to electricity, they are creating jobs for locals, improving relationships with the Government of Afghanistan and providing environmentally-friendly, and thus sustainable, sources of energy.
 And in a country where many people depend on kerosene oil, wood and cow dung for heat and lighting, they offer a clean and healthy alternative, eliminating indoor smoke.
 According to the World Bank, nearly 2 million people die prematurely from illness attributable to indoor air pollution from household solid fuel use.